Renormalization Group Analysis of Turbulent Hydrodynamics: Basics of Turbulence

 In case that a typical (macroscopic) length scale $L$ can be identified in the system, the Reynolds number is defined as

-$L$ might be the radius of an obstacle of the flow, or, more useful for our purposes, the correlation length of a choice of the stochastic force.
+$L$ might be the radius of an obstacle of the flow, or, in the context considered here, the correlation length of a choice of the stochastic force.
 Eq.~(\ref{reynolds1}) coincides with the more common definition

 if the typical velocity $U$ is defined to be